 TPO roofs, also known as thermal plastic olefin, are very durable and resistant to water leaks.
 TPO roofs have become an extremely popular choice for low slope systems due to its ease of install, maintenance, durability, and repairability.
 When installed correctly, a TPO roof can last over 20 years.
 Another added benefit is the solar reflectivity that comes along with a white TPO and PVC roof, resulting in energy savings.

-PVC roof, also known as polyvinyl chloride.
+PVC roof is also known as polyvinyl chloride.

 Typically, you see PVC roofs installed on roofs that service a specific industry such as restaurants as it is more resistant from material breakdown due to the oils and chemicals that are emitted from the roof vents.

-EPDM, also known as ethylene propylene diene monomer is a rubber single ply roofing membrane.
+EPDM, also known as ethylene propylene diene monomer is a rubber single-ply roofing membrane.

 Also, EPDM roofing systems can dry out due to the heat from the sun much faster than TPO and PVC roof systems.

 Shingle roof systems are most known for their residential application.
-However, there are also many shingles in the marketplace that can have a commercial application on store fronts, and multifamily complexes.
-Shingles are best suited on steep sloped roof systems as they are not a waterproofing membrane, and rely on the power of gravity for water shedding abilities.
+However, there are also many shingles in the marketplace that can have a commercial application on storefronts and multifamily complexes.
+Shingles are best suited on steep-sloped roof systems as they are not a waterproofing membrane, and rely on the power of gravity for water shedding abilities.

-Metal roofs can come in many different styles, such as custom fabricated standing seam, or riveted systems.
+Metal roofs can come in many different styles, such as custom fabricated standing seam or riveted systems.
 Metal roofs can be installed on steep roof systems and can have a much higher wind resistant rating than shingled roofs.
-There is also large difference in cost compared to shingles due to installation methods and material costs.
+There is also a large difference in cost compared to shingles due to installation methods and material costs.